Windmill Software Ltd

 +/- 0.25 oC | -200 to 650 oC

-Getting the Temperature Data into your Computer
+Getting the Temperature Data into your PC

 The next two sections go into more detail about thermocouples and RTDs - concentrating on things you need to be aware of when connecting them to a compturised system.